watermelonano/melonbot/README.md

 - Python 3.7+
 - PostgreSQL or SQLite3
 - A Redis Server/Database
-- A NANO or BANANO node - [setting up a node](https://docs.nano.org/running-a-node/node-setup/).
+- A WATERMELONANO or BANANO node - [setting up a node](https://docs.nano.org/running-a-node/node-setup/).
 You will want to enable RPC and enable_control once your node is up and running. [node configuration](https://docs.nano.org/running-a-node/configuration/)

 It sounds like a lot, but it's actually quite simple.